 - Take your crutches out from under your arms.
 Sit while bending your uninjured knee.

-Get up from a chair with crutches:
+How to get up from a chair with crutches:

 - Sit on the edge of your chair.
-Put your uninjured foot close to the chair.

 - Push up with your hands using the crutches or arms of the chair.
 Put your weight on your uninjured foot as you get up.